danjulio/tCam/tCam/enclosure/readme.md

 #### Parts

 1. Electronics as described in the main tCam respository
 2. 3.7V flat LiPo battery with Sparkfun/Adafruit connector pin-out.
 I recommend about a 2000 mAh capacity.
-It has to fit in the enclosure as shown in the pictures below so should be approx 54x36x10 mm or smaller.
+It has to fit in the enclosure as shown in the pictures below so should be approx 70x40x13 mm or smaller.
+A few links (Feb 2023): [Adafruit](https://www.adafruit.com/product/2011), [AliExpress](https://www.aliexpress.us/item/2255801087801258.html), [eBay](https://www.ebay.com/itm/124445009690), [Sparkfun](https://www.sparkfun.com/products/18286).
 3. 4x 4-40 x 3/16" pan-head Type A (pointy) screws for mounting tCam-Mini.
 4. 4x 4-40 x 1/4" flat-head Type Z screws for securing gCore and the Bezel to the Base.